 Orange essential oil has quite a unique set of benefits and applications, doesn’t it?

 So, what components of this essential oil are responsible for such benefits?
 Scroll down to find out!

 What Is The Phytochemical Composition Of Orange Essential Oil?

 Orange essential oil is full of components that are of pharmaceutical importance.
 The source of all these medicinal compounds is the orange peel.
 Shocking, isn’t it?

-The orange peel has abundant d-limonene, linalool, pinene, myrcene, sabinene, neral, and other alkaloids, saponins, and terpenes (1).
+The orange peel has abundant d-limonene and other important terpenes like linalool, pinene, myrcene, sabinene, and neral (1).